ryman1/keeweb-wiki/Supported-Platforms.md

 - Chrome
 - Firefox
 - Safari
-- Chromium browsers: Edge, Opera, Vivaldi, Brave, etc...
+- browsers built on Chromium: Edge, Opera, Vivaldi, Brave, etc...

 IE is abandoned by Microsoft, we don't support it anymore.